chriskirkland/chriskirkland.us/content/about.md

 My name is Chris Kirkland.

-I've lived on the East Coast of the US for the majority of my life (FL for 12 years, GA for 10 years, and NC for 3 years) but moved to Austin, TX in June 2015.
+I lived on the East Coast of the US for the majority of my life (FL for 12 years, GA for 10 years, and NC for 3 years) but moved to Austin, TX in June 2015.
 I have been married to my lovely wife Elizabeth since May 2012.

 ### Software Engineer

-I'm an Engineer on the Cloud Foundation Services Performance Team.
+I'm an Engineer on the Cloud Foundation Services Performance Team at IBM.
 Most of the time, I work on Nova/Heat/Keystone performance utilizing [Rally](https://wiki.openstack.org/wiki/Rally) as our primary benchmark harness.
 However, I have spent some time doing performance work for the BlueMix AutoScale service.
 I'm very interested in Software/Development Automation and have experience working with Ansible.
 I am primarily a Python developer but I'm working on become proficient in Golang through side projects.

 ### Math Nerd